 If your ankle fracture is severe, you might benefit from surgical intervention.
 Special tools, like pins, rods, and screws, can hold your bones in the proper position, allowing them to heal.

-To receive treatment for a broken ankle, make an appointment at North Florida Foot & Ankle Specialists by calling the nearest office today or scheduling online.
+To receive treatment for a broken ankle, make an appointment at North Florida Foot & Ankle Specialists by calling the nearest office today.